 In our opinion, this is the best snowmobile tour available in all of Iceland.
 You get an incredible snowmobile experience on the Langjokull glacier as well as being taken around the famous Golden Circle.
 Both of these activities are a must in Iceland so combine them right here.

 You’ll be picked up at Gullfoss and driven to the base camp in a huge beast of a truck.
 From there you’ll hop onto your snowmobiles and be treated to some incredible views from the glacier.

 For much more information about all of the best snowmobiling tours available in Iceland and how to pick the perfect one for you then click here.

 A Golden Circle Tour

-This has got to be one of the most popular things to do in Iceland.
-We personally recommend hiring a car and doing it yourself, but if it’s your first time driving in winter conditions or haven’t got a licence then there are plenty of guided tours that will take you to the same places.
+This has got to be one of the most popular things to do in Iceland in November.
+There are plenty of guided tours that will pick you up from Reykjavik and take you to the three famous attractions.

-You’ll visit Þingvellir National Park, the Geysir geothermal area and Gullfoss waterfall.
+You’ll follow the famous ring road and visit Þingvellir National Park, the Geysir geothermal area and Gullfoss waterfall.